Steinaver/frontend-core/src/features/editableProfileCard/README.md

-## Фича с формой изменения профиля
+## Feature with the profile edit form